 Serving SAP Fiori UIs

 CAP provides out-of-the-box support for SAP Fiori elements.
-This guide explains how to add one or more SAP Fiori elements apps to a CAP project, how to add SAP Fiori elements annotations to respective service definitions, and more.
-In the following sections, when mentioning Fiori, we always mean SAP Fiori elements.
+This guide explains how to add SAP Fiori elements apps to a CAP project and how to add SAP Fiori elements annotations to service definitions.
+Throughout this guide, "Fiori" refers to SAP Fiori elements.

 Learn more about developing SAP Fiori elements and OData V4 (since 1.84.)